antoniocastajr/Marketing-Analyst/README.md

 In detail, this multi-agent AI system implements the following specialized agents:

   - 📋 **Data Overview:** Provides **an introduction to the database** used in this project.
 Displays column names, data types, brief descriptions of each table, and visualizations to complement the analysis.
-  - 🔍 **Data Exploration:** It a **SQL generator that translates natural language into database queries **and interprets insights automatically.
+  - 🔍 **Data Exploration:** It a **SQL generator that translates natural language into database queries** and interprets insights automatically.
   - 💼 **Business Analysis:** Produces a **business report based on key metrics** such as revenue, average order value, and customer lifetime value (CLV).
   - 📧 **Email Marketing:** Identifies target customers and **creates personalized email campaigns.**
   - 📣 **Marketing Strategy:** Segments customers into clusters and **generates targeted marketing strategies for each group.**

+The following demo shows the performance of the following agents; Data Exploration, Email Marketing, and Marketing Strategy.

 <p align="center">
   <video